Crochet Snowflake Patterns (And How to Block Them)

 Free Crochet Snowflake Designs and How to Block Them

 I love homemade Christmas ornaments and decorations.
-As a child I spent countless hours with my grandma and aunts learning the fine arts of needlework and sewing.
+As a child, I spent countless hours with my grandma and aunts learning the fine arts of needlework and sewing.
 Looking at all my various crocheted snowflakes and ornaments now brings back so many fond memories.

 Additionally, I have included a section detailing the steps for blocking your finished ornaments.
 The wonderful thing about this is that you can create many variations of the snowflake shape simply by changing how you block out the design.
-So even if you only create one or two designs can create a plethora of unique shapes simply by recreating the design while stretching and blocking.
+So even if you only create one or two designs, you can create a plethora of unique shapes simply by recreating the design while stretching and blocking.

 In this article, you'll find:

 - Links to free patterns

 Using a slightly thicker crochet yarn and needle is best for beginners, while more experienced crocheters can use smaller ones.